 - Produce professional documents and creative texts appropriate to a particular audience, purpose, and rhetorical situation.

-c) ENG 736, an internship, or another course (either taught or taken) that has a significant experiential learning component (see Experiential Learning application for details on selection and approval of experiential learning courses other than ENG 736).
+c) ENG 736, an internship, or another course (either taught or taken) that has a significant experiential learning component.
+An Experiential Learning Application (available on Nevada Box) must be completed and approved for courses other than ENG 736.

-e) In addition to the above, one rhetoric seminar and one literature Seminar.
+e) In addition to the above, one rhetoric course and one literature course.

 f) Interdisciplinary literacy requirement.
 Competence in a foreign language, two 600- or 700-level courses in a cognate discipline, or three advanced courses in linguistics; a plan must be approved by the committee chair.
 Note: Interdisciplinary literacy courses that are not ENG courses (or cross-listed as such) count neither toward the 23 700-level credits nor the 33 graduate credits required for the master's degree.